7evolraelc/sql-practice/README.md

 # Risk Analyst SQL Practice Project

-Hi, I'm [Ruiyi Hu].
-I am currently transitioning from a biological sciences background into the field of credit risk analytics.
+Hi, I am currently transitioning from a biological sciences background into the field of credit risk analytics.
 This repository documents my learning journey into SQL and risk-focused data analysis, in preparation for applying to analyst roles such as the Risk Management position.

 # Goal

-To develop foundational SQL skills and business analysis mindset relevant to credit risk evaluation and customer onboarding strategy.
+To develop foundational SQL skills and a business analysis mindset relevant to credit risk evaluation and customer onboarding strategy.

 ## Learning Progress